Tailplane: Control

 Stabilator or all-moving tail: In transonic flight shock waves generated by the front of the tailplane render any elevator unusable.
 An all-moving tail was developed by the British for the Miles M.52, but first saw actual transonic flight on the Bell X-1; Bell Aircraft Corporation had included an elevator trim device that could alter the angle of attack of the entire tailplane.
 This saved the program from a costly and time-consuming rebuild of the aircraft.

-Transonic and supersonic aircraft now have all-moving tailplanes to counteract Mach tuck and maintain maneuverability when flying faster than the critical Mach number.
+Transonic and supersonic aircraft now have all-moving tailplanes to counteract Mach tuck and maintain manoeuvrability when flying faster than the critical Mach number.
 Normally called a stabilator, this configuration is often referred to as an "all-moving" or "all-flying" tailplane.